We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - NEA Seal of Acceptance: Yes

-Simone Scully, Editorial Director at Everyday Health, tested this sunscreen along with her son.
+Editorial director Simone Scully tested this sunscreen, as did her son.
 She found that it absorbed easily, blended in smoothly, and didn’t leave that yucky post-sunscreen sticky feeling on her hands.
-She also loved that it was easy to pop into her bag without fear of leaks, and found that it protected both her and her son without causing any itchiness or irritation.
+She also loved that it was easy to pop into her bag without fear of leaks, and she found that it protected both her and her son, without causing any itchiness or irritation.

 Most Blendable